Nytra/ResoniteReferenceFinderWizard/README.md

 3. Start the game.
 If you want to verify that the mod is working you can check your Resonite logs.

 ## Usage

+When you have a Dev Tool equipped and are holding a reference, pressing secondary will give you the option to find references to whatever is held

+---

+Clicking the burger menu next to any field in the inspector will have a new option to find references to the field

+---

 The wizard can be found in the DevTool's 'Create New' menu under Editors/Reference Finder Wizard (Mod). <br>

 You can drop any world element into the labeled field to search for anything in the world that references it. <br>